 Unfortunately, many of the Latin American nations are struggling to control the COVID-19 virus within their borders.
 This spells bad news for travelers seeking to visit most of these destinations.
 However, there are a few opportunities for travelers looking for a Latin America destination.

 The most important thing to note is that the situation must be reassessed daily.
 We are keeping information updated, so check back for the latest Latin America Coronavirus travel restriction as they are revised.
 Before going make sure to take a good mask, plus sanitizer and wipes everywhere with you.
+Make sure to check Google Flights for the cheapest airfares to Latin America.

 Latin America Coronavirus Travel Restrictions by Country